Mississippi governor faces questions after skipping mask at Salisbury event - Salisbury Post

 On Sunday, Reeves was one of more than 200 people who attended a tightly packed rally for Lt.
 Gov. Dan Forest at the Rowan County Fairgrounds in Salisbury where few people wore masks, the Salisbury Post reported.
 Forest is running for governor against incumbent Cooper.

 Reeves said Tuesday that he wore a mask 90% of the time while in North Carolina and that he only took his mask off to speak at the rally in support of Forest.
-Both Mississippi and North Carolina’s mask mandates allow people to remove masks temporarily while making a speech or broadcast.
+Both Mississippi’s and North Carolina’s mask mandates allow people to remove masks temporarily while making a speech or broadcast.

 However, photos from the event show Reeves sitting at tables surrounded by other people, posing for photos next to attendees and shaking hands with Forest and others — all while not wearing a mask.